noahehall/theBookOfNoah/0current/architectural thinking/microservices.md

 - all data domains exist within a single database
   - still you should break the data domains into schemas/keystores/etc to keep them somewhat distinct at the data level
   - definitely you should still treat the data distinctly at the application code level
-  - each user/service that consumes each distinct data domain should also have distinct credentials for each, even tho they are really accessing the same data store
+  - each user/service that consumes each distinct data domain should also have distinct credentials for accessing those services & data domains, even tho they are really accessing the same data store
+    - ensure you have proper segmentation at the data & service level
     - this enables you to move to a single service database in the future with the least amount of friction
 - you see this more in enterprises where there are contractual obligations/not enough resources to fully move to a true microservice architecture
 - data distribution should be handled by the database, and not by code